 The role of internal and external informative and persuasive presentations in business organizations.
 Extensive readings and practice with an emphasis on research, development, organization, and critical evaluation of oral and visual presentations.
 Credit will not be given for both COMS 4315 and PCOM 4315.
-Prerequisite: COMS 1301 and a grade of C or better (2.0/4.0) in COMS 2302 or COMS 2305.
+Prerequisite: 60 hours complete and a C or better in one of the following courses: COMS 1301, COMS 2302, COMS 2304, or COMS 2305.

 PCOM 4320.
 MANAGERIAL COMMUNICATION.
 3 Hours.

 Analysis of the role of the business manager; readings in research and theory with emphasis on problem-solving and motivation.
 Credit will not be given for both COMS 4320 and PCOM 4320.
 Prerequisite: COMM 3315 and COMS 3309 with a grade of C or better (2.0/4.0), or permission of the department.